Neuropathy pain is an annoying pain. It

 neuropathic pain since they are the most universally

 prescribed drugs.
-(1) Some patients respond positively.
+(1) Some patients react positively.

 Some experience only slight pain relief.
 Some can’t

-take them because of the adverse
+take them due to the adverse

 side-effects.
 Spinal Care Clinic appreciates this vexation.

 Spinal Care Clinic assists many Burlington and Hamilton neuropathy patients